Bettys establishment |

 Arry go and look.

-He made a word perfect presentation of the toast to a haggis but it was "'Arry went to 'Arrogate" that brought he house down.
-He told us that a Yorkshireman that pronounces Harrogate correctly probably lives there 'cos no-one else in Yorkshire can.
+He made a word-perfect presentation of the toast to a haggis, but it was "'Arry went to 'Arrogate" that brought he house down.
+He told us that a Yorkshireman who pronounces Harrogate correctly probably lives there 'cos no one else in Yorkshire can.

 Harrogate has long been a conference centre, most famously for the Lib Dems, being big enough to cater for Cyril Smith, but the large conference centre and still thriving grand hotels host a myriad of events; today it was 'Christians against Poverty' and balloons festooned the entrance stairway.
-We decided to tour the town centre and trooped round the victorian buildings that remain impressive and well preserved.
-The sumptuous gardens that encircle the centre were at the stage when the summer displays were wilting but the level of planting and imagination were still evident.
-The Montpellier quarter, which is dripping with antique shops, cafes and high end independent shops had yet to come to life.
-The museums were still closed so we walked through Valley Park, window gazed at the furniture shops and galleries before finding some good coffee in an Italian cafe, the pleasure of never using a franchised coffee chain always cheers me up.
+We decided to tour the town centre and trooped around the Victorian buildings that remain impressive and well preserved.
+The sumptuous gardens that encircle the centre were at the stage when the summer displays were wilting, but the level of planting and imagination was still evident.
+The Montpellier quarter, which is dripping with antique shops, cafes and high-end independent shops, had yet to come to life.
+The museums were still closed, so we walked through Valley Park, window-gazed at the furniture shops and galleries, before finding some good coffee in an Italian cafe.
+The pleasure of finding a non-franchised coffee chain always cheers me up.

-Despite the existing devastation to the environment around Ferrybridge, I would still have preferred to see the well advanced carbon capture scheme implemented by SSE, after all Ferrybridge is/was the largest power station in the UK.
-The designs and pilot scheme for carbon capture had been completed but Chancellor Osborne pulled the funding.
-The UK could have been at the forefront of carbon capture technology that is essential as a retrofit for both coal and gas power stations; they will be the mainstay of electricity production for decades in many parts of the world.
+Despite the existing devastation to the environment around Ferrybridge, I would still have preferred to see the well-advanced carbon capture scheme implemented by SSE, after all, Ferrybridge is/was the largest power station in the UK.
+The designs and pilot scheme for carbon capture had been completed, but Chancellor Osborne pulled the funding.
+The UK could have been at the forefront of carbon capture technology, which is essential as a retrofit for both coal and gas power stations; they will be the mainstay of electricity production for decades in many parts of the world.
+It will be many decades before the rest of the world closes down its coal/oil and gas power stations, and carbon capture could be an important intermediate technology.
 Osborne had no such reluctance to fund the French and Chinese to design, build and operate the massively expensive and controversial nuclear plant that Mrs May has now endorsed at Hinkley Point and thereafter at Sizewell and Bradwell.
-Once again the UK will have jettisoned its technical expertise and reputation through its adherence to economic theories that are even less sustainable than coal.
+Once again, the UK will have jettisoned its technical expertise and reputation through its adherence to financial theories that are even less sustainable than coal.

 No comments: